 You've not included a full output, so I can only guess what's going wrong.

 CUDA_HOST_COMPILER unless you want to use one that's not the same as the default (the C++ compiler used in the build).
 Secondly, if you do pass it, you need to pass the absolute path to the C++ compiler binary, otherwise it will be assumed that you are passing a path relative to the build tree.

 Consequently, unless I'm mistaken (and assuming that your gnu toolchains do work), either of your above command lines will just work if you omit the erroneously passed

-#3 Updated by Semen Yesylevskyy about 2 years ago
+#3 Updated by Semen Yesylevskyy over 2 years ago

 Yes, you are right - the problem vanishes when CUDA_HOST_COMPILER is not passed.

 With gcc-5 it compiles just fine.
 However, there is still a problem with gcc-6: